 The weather on the Cape Verde Islands is excellent.
 On 350 days a year, you can rely on the sun.
 Temperatures between 21 and 29 degrees are not uncommon.
 The omnipresent sea breeze has an average humidity of 40 to 60 percent.
 Thus, the eternal summer is assured.

 On the Cape Verde Islands, there are only two seasons instead of four.
 These are from October to July, the time of the winds (Tempo das Brisas) and from August to September, the rainy season (Tempo das chuvas), in which tropical rains fall quite heavily.

 In the islands of Cape Verde, each season allows living an adventure.

-Note: Links marked with an asterisk (*) or this symbol are so-called affiliate links.
+Note: Links marked with an asterisk (*) are so-called affiliate links.
 We get a small commission on purchase or booking to finance this page.
 There are no additional costs for you!